adeylab/scitools-dev/README.md

    2) Conform to the same options and help text format as with other perl modules.

    3) scitools will call the command and pass it all arguments (other than the command name)

+For either command type, once it is developed, do the following:

+   1) Within the scitools executable there are two subroutines: load_aliases and load_descriptions

+   2) In load_aliases, add another line with the command name and include alternative ways to call it if there are any.

+   3) In load_descriptions, add another line with a brief statement of the command.
+This is the description that gets listed in "scitools list"